5GSEC/OAI-5G-Docker/O-RAN SC RIC Deployment Guide.md

 ...
 ```

-In the example, IP address of the SCTP serice of the E2T is `10.111.203.170` on port `36422`.
+In the example, IP address of the SCTP service of the E2T is `10.111.203.170` on port `36422`.

-Update the OAI gNB config to specify the E2T IP:
+Update the OAI gNB config to specify the E2T IP (this should be added to the end of the gNB config, template [here](https://github.com/5GSEC/OAI-5G-Docker/blob/master/nr-usrp/gnb.conf#L301)):

 ```
 e2_agent = {